AnyFetch/developers.anyfetch.com/guides/projections.md

 		"description": "Full projection for the semantic document-type" },
 	"5252ce4ce4cfcd16f55cfa3b": {
-		description: "Full projection for the binary document-type" },
+		"description": "Full projection for the binary document-type" },
 }
 ```